 - Click on the checkbox before clicking on the “Enroll Disbursement Account”.

-- Wait for a few days and you will be able to see it reflected in the page.
+- Wait for a few days and you will be able to see it reflected on the page.
 You will also be receiving an email once the account has been activated.

 Once enrolled, you will also see this account when you apply for benefits or loans from SSS.
 Take note that in getting the loan you may hit your transaction and balance limits in GCash.
-You can increase your limits by doing this:
+You can increase your limits.

 Employed members are spared from doing this as their employers can do this for them.
 But for voluntary or OFW members, you would need to generate a Payment Reference Number (PRN) first before you can pay using GCash.

-How do I generate a PRN for contributions from the SSS portal?
+How do I generate a PRN for contributions on the SSS portal?